hikeventures/hikeventures.github.io/_posts/best/2015-02-10-Best-sleeping-pads.markdown

 **Weight**: 566 g
 **R-Value**: 1.5

-The Big Agnes Air Core Ultra is a warm weather sleeping pad for temperatures down to -2 C.
+The Big Agnes Air Core Ultra is a warm weather sleeping pad for temperatures down to -2 °C.

 The Big Agnes Air Core Ultra also has an antimicrobial treatment.